dariosena/jlox/README.md

 ## A Tree-Walker Interpreter

+- Lox Reference
-- Lox reference Java 21 implementation (book implementation)
+    - Java 21 implementation of the book
+- Some differences
+    - Use of records with interfaces instead of abstract class with inheritance